salar-shdk/face-mask-detection/README.md

 # face-mask-detection
+Face Mask Detection is a project to determine wether someone have weared mask or not, using deep nerual network.

-Face Mask Detection contains 3 scripts that provides training new model, testing model with specific images and live face mask detection.
+It contains 3 scripts that provides training new model, testing model with specific images and live face mask detection.
 The gif below shows how live face mask detection works.
 <p align="center">
   <img alt="Result gif" align="center" src="https://user-images.githubusercontent.com/33146532/132523023-f9630513-613f-4ab2-a646-b19251635f9b.gif"/>